jdeluyck/kcoreorg-website/_posts/2007/2007-01-09-posts-moved.md

 ---
 Hello!

-I've just finished moving all my personal Blog posts from <a href="http://www.kcore.org/" target="_blank">my site</a> to this blog, since It didn't make much sense keeping them separate after all.
+I've just finished moving all my personal Blog posts from [my site](http://www.kcore.org/) to this blog, since It didn't make much sense keeping them separate after all.
 So, from now on, you'll be able to find them here ;)

 Happy reading!